libts/tslib/README.markdown

 #### Description:
   Linear scaling module, primerily used for conversion of touch screen co-ordinates to screen co-ordinates.
+It applies the corrections as recorded and saved by the `ts_calibrate` tool.

 #### Parameters:
 * `xyswap`

-	interchange the X and Y co-ordinates -- no longer used or needed if the new linear calibration utility ts_calibrate is used.
+	interchange the X and Y co-ordinates -- no longer used or needed if the linear calibration utility `ts_calibrate` is used.

 * `pressure_offset`